romilk-senpai/unity-ar-sample/README.md

 # unity-ar-sample

 A small AR Core + Extensions + Niantic Lightship example
-* Define some coorinates
+* Define some coorinates for objects
 * Throw balls at them

 ## Before build
 May need to install AR Core Extensions targall from https://github.com/google-ar/arcore-unity-extensions/releases `*arf5` specifically!!!
+It is also provided in `Packages` folder
 Git is required to be installed and set in Path to resolve git dependencies

-Pre-defined anchors can be set in `Assts/Settings/PreDefinedAnchors` scriptable object, add any amount of entries you want.
+Pre-defined anchors can be set in `Assets/Settings/PreDefinedAnchors` scriptable object, add any amount of entries you want.
 Only Latitude and Logintude are required, rest are optional

 ## Build for Android
 * `Assets/External Dependency Manager/Android Resolver/Resolve`